Critical Periods in Puppies Psychological Growth (Part One )

-Fear or hazard avoidance starts at around five weeks, it peaks at between eight and ten weeks, which coincides with the time we normally pick up the puppy.
-Is it any wonder that they become fretful in cars (car sick) which is generally stress not motion related, and end up with a lifelong fear of the Vets surgery, we inject them and sometimes tag the larger breeds during this all important fear period.
+First Fear Period: Fear or hazard avoidance starts at around five weeks, it peaks at between eight and ten weeks, which coincides with the time we normally pick up the puppy.
+Is it any wonder that they become fretful in cars? (car sick) This is related to stress, not motion sickness.

-This first fear period is probably instrumental in many of the fear and stress related behaviours we see in adult dogs, any startle or fearful stimulus at the crucial 5 to 10 week period could have a long lasting and negative effect.
+This first fear period is probably instrumental in some of the fear and stress-related behaviours we see in adult dogs, any fearful stimulus at the crucial 5 to 10 week period could have a long-lasting and negative effect.

-You can use the article in any media you wish as long as you credit it to me see below.
+You can use the article in any media you wish as long as you credit and link it back to my site and declare me as the author see below.